ceph/ceph/doc/man/8/rbd.rst

 :command:`cp` [*src-image*] [*dest-image*]
-  Copies the content of a src-image into the newly created dest-image. dest-image will have the same size, order, and format as src-image.
+  Copies the content of a src-image into the newly created dest-image. dest-image will have the same size, order, and image format as src-image.

 :command:`mv` [*src-image*] [*dest-image*]
   Renames an image.
 Note: rename across pools is not supported.